livseibert5/SlogoParser/doc/plan/DESIGN_PLAN.md

 # SLogo Design Plan
-### Team Number
+### Team Number 6
 ### Names
 Jessica Yang (JQY2)

 Rachel Luria (rl213)

 Montana Lee (mal115)

 Livia Seibert (las120)

 ## Introduction
+The goal of this project is to create a working IDE to write and parse Logo commands that move a turtle across a canvas.
+One main design goal is to make our repo's structure extensible so that it is easy to add more command types in the future without having to change existing files.
+We can accomplish this by using interfaces and polymorphism wisely to handle the parsing and execution of commands.
+We also want to make it easy for the front end and the back end to be connected and communicate with each other, which is attainable by writing clear external APIs.

 ## Overview

 Front End Internal
 The front end internal API would handle display functionality that does not have to do with the turtle.
 This includes the IDE, the display of command history, and the layout of the UI as a whole.
+Here are some example functions for the front end internal API:

 createTerminal()
 createScene()
 addToLog()

 One way we are thinking of creating the IDE is through using the JavaFX text input box.
-Once the user types a command, the command will execute, and a new text box will become available on the next line.
+Once the user types a command and hits enter, the command will execute, and a new text box will become available on the next line.
 We are thinking that the command could either appear in the terminal itself as history or in a box off to the side with all past commands.
-The terminal will appear as split screen with the canvas containing the turtle.
+The terminal will appear as a split screen with the canvas containing the turtle.

 Front End External
 The front end external API will contain functions that handle displaying the turtle and its movement across the screen.
 It will need to contain functions such as penUp, penDown, changeColor, moveTurtle, etc.
+Here are some example functions for the front end external API:

 moveTurtle(int x, int y)
 turnTurtle(double degrees)